Kalamazoo Public Safety hosts third annual Shop with a Senior - NewsBreak

 Kalamazoo County hires accountants to monitor treasurer's office amid performance concerns

 KALAMAZOO, Mich. — The Kalamazoo County Administrator hired a team of accountants after they say the elected county treasurer Thomas Whitener almost defaulted on a large bond payment.
-The $95 million dollar payment, which was due on November 1st, partially funds the county's under-construction justice center.
-The payment was...
+The bond payment, which was due on November 1st, partially funds the county's $95 million justice center project currently under construction.

 Family of Naya Reynolds celebrate her life with 'Stuff the Truck' toy drive